WhirlingBits/wb-docs/wb-idf-core_versioned_docs/version-0.1/wb_idf_i2c_bit.md

 ESP_OK if successful, otherwise an error code

 This function reads the current byte value, modifies the specified bit, and writes it back to the device.

-Handle to the I2C master device

-Memory address to write to

-Bit position to write (0-7, where 0 is LSB)

-Bit value to write (0 or 1)

-ESP_OK if successful, otherwise an error code

 ---